TonnyLeao/E-Shop/README.md

 <a href="https://mighty-tundra-29925.herokuapp.com/">Deployed Site</a>

 # E-Shop
 E-Shop is an E-commerce website using the MERN stack.
-I wanted to build a fully featured E-commerce with secured backend and promote a frictionless user experience.
+I wanted to build a fully featured E-commerce with secured backend and engage users with a frictionless experience.

 # Features
 * Multiple filtering for price and color